roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-02 ****** byJust_Plain_Bob© Pauline sucked cock every bit as well as Mary and Gail and responded to being eaten pretty much the same as Mary and Gail, but she seemed more energetic in giving pussy than either Mary or Gail.
+Pauline sucked cock every bit as well as Mary and Gail and responded to being eaten pretty much the same as Mary and Gail, but she seemed more energetic in giving pussy than either Mary or Gail.
 With Pauline it was as if her life depended on seeing to it that I was satisfied with her.
 Probably a piss poor explanation, but what can you expect from a teenager not long from giving up his cherry.
 I guess the best way to put it is that Mary and Gail were takers and Pauline was a giver.

  The only downside to the evening was that November nights can be pretty cold and making love outside on a blanket under the stars took a little something away from the experience.
 Not saying that the sex wasn't good; just saying it could have been better.